Connect With Us

 First, check whether you are eligible to apply for an MSCA fellowship in Norway.

-Then, send an email to your potential supervisor briefly outlining your proposed research project.
+Second, find a potential supervisor and send them an email briefly outlining your proposed research project.
 Please attach your CV if available.

-NOTE: Many iC3 researchers are doing fieldwork in remote areas of the Arctic this summer and may not have internet access for several weeks.
+Note: Many iC3 researchers do extensive polar fieldwork and may not have internet access for several weeks.
 If you do not hear back from the researcher you approached, please email iC3 manager Terri Souster to check when that person will be back online.

 Dr Terri Souster